 Witches have been feared and persecuted in medieval Europe and in colonial

 America.
-Mostly they are the cunning folk but some unfortunate others were nothing but poor outcasts of society forever branded as agents of the Devil just for being different, eclectic or weird and for the purpose of eliminating a rival or settling old scores.
+Mostly they are the cunning folk but some unfortunate others were nothing but poor outcasts of society forever branded as agents of the Devil for being different or weird and some for the purpose of eliminating a rival or settling old scores.
 They were accused and believed to be practicing the dark arts, spreading malice, causing plagues and misfortunes.

 Throughout history, countless innocent lives were eradicated in the name of hate, born of ignorance and thirst for more power.
-But the grim shadows of the Dark Ages reached over even to a small remote country in the Southeast Asia such as the Philippines.
+But the grim shadows of the Dark Ages even reached over a small remote country in the Southeast Asia: the Philippines.

 In 1521, Ferdinand Magellan--a Portuguese explorer and navigator who was financed by the Spanish monarchs set foot on the island of Samar and renamed the entire archipelago 'Philippines' in honor of King Philip of Spain.
 Bringing along with him the faith in one supreme god and His vicar here on earth.

 A daunting task no doubt, sailing with only five ships for a crusade expedition with the objective to circumnavigate the globe and conquer new worlds for a vast European empire: surviving mutinies, warring natives and the difficulties of traveling in the high seas.